-The Ecologist noted it appears from the proposed plans that landscaping is proposed as part of the potential development.
+The Ecologist noted that it appears from the proposed plans that landscaping is proposed as part of the potential development.
 Consideration should be given to the development of a native landscape planting scheme.
 It is recommended that details of any landscaping proposed are submitted in a detailed Landscape Planting Scheme including proposed species mixes, planting and aftercare schedules.

-Consideration has been given to the proximity of the development to the watercourse present approximately 100m south of the proposed site.
+Consideration has been given to the proximity of the development to the watercourse present approximately 100m west of the proposed site.
 In considering the location and nature of the development and the roadway between the development site and watercourse - it would appear that the submission of a pollution prevention plan would not be necessary, however it is recommended that the applicant undertakes works in accordance with available Pollution Prevention Guidelines.

-The Ecologist recognised from the proposed plans that a number of bird nesting boxes and bat boxes will be placed on existing trees on the development site.
-Therefore the Ecologist considers these enhancements that are proposed to be incorporated are biodiversity enhancements and ensures net biodiversity benefits through the proposed development.
+The Ecologist noted from the proposed plans that a number of bird nesting boxes and bat boxes will be placed on existing trees on the development site.
+Therefore the Ecologist considers these enhancements that are proposed to be incorporated as biodiversity enhancements and ensures net biodiversity benefits through the proposed development.

-Therefore the Ecologist has recommended inclusion of a number of conditions.

-In light of the above and subject to the recommended conditions, it is therefore considered that the proposed development fundamentally complies with relevant planning policy.
+The Ecologist recommended the inclusion of a number of conditions.
+In light of the above it is therefore considered the proposed development fundamentally complies with relevant planning policy.